mikesol/notation-in-the-21st-century/slurs.md

 # Why is this called _learning_?

 - This is kind of how we learn.
-- Some networks of equations are inspired by neural networks in the brain.
+- Some systems of equations are inspired by, but only loosely modeled on, neural networks in the brain.
 - It sounds impressive.

 ---